 This year, the target for zero emission registrations increases from 22% to 28%.
 This represents a nominal increase of +27% in BEV registrations in a flat new car market and is likely to prove a bigger challenge than 2024.
 We expect significant new car discounts to persist and will continue to monitor the situation closely.
-There is still the prospect of the government aligning VAT between public and domestic charging and they have already committed to reviewing the imposition of the VED Expensive Car Supplement (for BEVs costing over £40,000 from April this year) at a "future fiscal event" when "conditions allow", although this is unlikely to feature in the Spring Statement at the end of March.
+There is still the prospect of the government aligning VAT between public and domestic charging and they have already committed to reviewing the imposition of the VED Expensive Car Supplement (for BEVs costing over £40,000 from April this year) at a "future fiscal event" when "conditions allow", this is unlikely to form part of the summer spending review and the earliest this could happen would seem to be the Budget in the Autumn.

-The biggest issue that we expect from the ZEV Mandate is when the targets ramp up from 38% in 2027 to 52% in 2028.
+The biggest issue that we still expect from the ZEV Mandate is when the targets ramp up from 38% in 2027 to 52% in 2028.
 In a flat market this would imply an increase in the number of BEVs registered of +34% (in comparison to 2024 being a +15% increase on 2023).
-It also needs to be highlighted that CO2 credits are only allowable until 2026.
-It is hard to see how level of penetration can be possible without either significant government incentives or the discontinuation of a significant proportion of ICE models in the UK, especially at the point of the adoption curve when serious inroads will need to made with those who are unable to charge at home.
+It is hard to see how this level of penetration can be possible without either significant government incentives or the discontinuation of a significant proportion of ICE models in the UK, especially at the point of the adoption curve when serious inroads will need to made with those who are unable to charge at home.